DevMountain/qa_student_assignments/units/unit_2_engineering/2.12/project2.03.md

 It's advisable not to go too far ahead in assigning tasks, just what you think you'll be able to do in your first iteration on the project; that way if anyone is done early OR stuck on something, there's more work to pick up.

 ---

+## Submission

+Using Canvas, submit a link to your Jira Board so that we can check your progress/prioritization.

+---